Dual-Points/dplearn/README.rst

 Why Should I Use This?
 ************************************************************

-This is a test README.rst.
+This is a Python package for data analysis which contains some very useful functions.

 Installation